Snixy Kitchen

 • 78 g (½ cup) Bob's Red Mill potato starch

-• 60 g (¼ cup + 2 tablespoons) sweet rice flour, also called "Mochiko" - distinctly different from brown rice flour or white rice flour!
-I use Koda Farms brand
+• 60 g (¼ cup + 2 tablespoons) sweet rice flour, also called mochiko; do not substitute white or brown rice flour

 • 1½ teaspoons xanthan gum